gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 [] check the naive unique pairs function for correctness.
 I was kinda just throwing stuff at a wall to see if it worked [] fix precision selection so the precision can be selected by user exactly one time and is persistent throughout.
 [] Get test coverage working and automated with each commit.
-Make the testing run locally without waiting for the cloud and fighting around with the cloud not having a GPU.
+Make the testing run locally without waiting for the cloud and fighting around with the cloud not having a GPU OR make a local GPU test?
+No idea how it works!
 [] Fix position recording so that the simulation can be logged for a user specified number of runs [] add ```simulate!()``` resolution so that the system can log the last few steps, if the last step does not trigger a logging of the chunk
 [x] fix bug in simulation recorder where the chunk_index has to be updated inside the for each step loop. when placed inside the record_simulation if statement, then the value will be reset by simulate!() to it's initial definition value each step, even if the place where the value was defined as '2' sits outside of the stepper loop. this could be automagically fixed when we move to more direct function arguments rather than the equivalency pile up top.
 [] fix velocity verlet to prevent velocity from depreciating for no reason. most likely, the velocity values are being overwritten by intermediates, which are based on forces. as forces tend to zero, so shall intermediates and velocities. or the force is just whacked up. not sure!
 [x] use for each map!() for all instances of IntermediateVector = DataVector [x] allow record_video() to have user input for the frame recording interval. do this by pushing every multiple of frameInterval to the positions vector
-[] add additional user-fill parameters types for each force, separately from but integreted into the sim spec [x] make these userfill parameters easy to fill in, for name awareness of each paremter
+[x] make these userfill parameters easy to fill in, for name awareness of each paremter
-      by having a function of the same name fxn(; param, param, param, defaultparam=1) [] wwhere user information is important, use the functions that instantiate the sim specs and collection specs. this gets rid of redundant declaration of the data precision in Collector and SimSpec, and allows structs to infer additional information based on other things the user input, like if single precision, then morton encode to 32 bits.
+      by having a function of the same name fxn(; param, param, param, defaultparam=1) information based on other things the user input, like if single precision, then morton encode to 32 bits.
+[x] currently, MakieExt redefines the record_video function stored in PkgExtensions.
+Will the extension continue to work if it exports record_video on its own?

 ### Version 0.00.4 - feature extensions